 My custody story began in the 1980s.
 In synch with the times and my own history in the ‘movement’ – to be detailed later- I wanted to believe that my chances of getting custody were somewhere close to my wife’s chances.
 I had put away my political and social activism on the alter – and in fact I don’t recall a single political discussion in my second marriage – but my apple didn’t fall far from its old tree.
 I wanted to believe that custody justice was on its way to really and truly and blessedly becoming blind.

 Above and beyond my belief that the new default setting of the court would give each of us shots at custody, my case was based on my conviction that I would be a far better custodial parent than my wife.
 No comparison.

 By the time she had me served with divorce papers in the fifth month of pregnancy we already had serious falling outs.
 Indeed earlier in our time together I had more than once mentally packed my bags to get away from her.
 But we also had our good days or weeks.
-During one of those low pressure zones my thinking brain went on vacation.
+During one of those breaks in the clouds my thinking brain went on vacation.
 It didn’t remind my other brain of who was there in bed with me.

 The job in front of me was to put together my response papers to my wife’s ‘moving papers’ — the papers that start a case, the opening barrage — and to draw my lines in the sand.
 My education in the law began.